nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to import existing contacts from JSON file.
-2. AddressBook checks if file is valid format
+2. ProfBook checks if file is valid format
-3. AddressBook shows a list of persons
+3. ProfBook shows a list of persons
 4. User decides to import (or not)
-5. AddressBook imports if user selects yes
+5. ProfBook imports if user selects yes

     Use case ends.